danmayer/coverband/README.md

 > The web index as available on the Coverband Demo site

 * __force coverage collection:__ This triggers coverage collection on the current webserver process
-* __reload Coverband files:__ This has Coverband reload files as configured (force reload of some files that might not capture Coverage on boot)
+* __reload Coverband files:__ This has Coverband reload files as configured (force reload of some files that might not capture Coverage on boot).
+This can be used to reload files on demand.
 * __clear coverage report:__ This will clear the coverage data.
 This wipes out all collected data (__dangerous__)

 ### Rake Tasks